Peter King (Australian politician): Ousting by Malcolm Turnbull

-Return to Politics
+Return to politics

-In 2015 King rejoined the Liberal Party and in July 2017 an article appeared in the Australian Financial Review reporting he was supporting reform of the Liberal Party preselection processes.
+In 2015, King rejoined the Liberal Party and in July 2017, an article appeared in the Australian Financial Review reporting he was supporting reform of the Liberal Party preselection processes.
 King refused to comment when asked whether he would like to re-enter Federal Parliament.
 In August 2017 King and lawyer Matthew Bransgrove formed an organisation called CivilDefenceNow and began a series of lectures to Liberal Party branches in the Wentworth electorate on the dangers posed to Australia's national security by North Korea.

 Legal career

 King was a barrister prior to entering politics and still practises.
 He was a Judicial Member of the Administrative Decisions Tribunal of NSW 1995–2001.
 He is the author of Limitation of Liability in Australian Maritime Law (1991), and a critique of climate change policy called The Challenge of the Commons (2015).
 King appeared in cases for farmers against banks during the drought between 2001 and 2009 helping to keep many farmers on their farms; and in commercial and constitutional cases including the cases of Spencer v Commonwealth (2010) and Gaynor v Chief of Defence Force.

+He was a barrister for Gareth Ward.